X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: X-ray absorption in Thomson thin media

-The second case is when a good fit to the data can be found with a neutral column density, but the resulting value is much smaller than the actual column density, due to significant ionization (example in Fig. \ref{fig:example} third panel).
+The second case is when a good fit to the data can be found with a neutral column density, but the resulting value is much smaller than the actual column density due to significant ionization (example in figure \ref{fig:example}, third panel).
 This happens when the column density is high enough that the ionization state farther into the medium is lower than at the illuminated side, but the ionized part of the medium makes up a considerable fraction of the column density.
-The third case is when neutral absorption cannot describe the absorption features (example in Fig. \ref{fig:example} second panel).
+The third case is when neutral absorption cannot describe the absorption features (example in figure \ref{fig:example}, fourth panel).
 In this case, the value of $\Sigfit/\Sigma$ is meaningless, since the fit is not good.
-For readability, in Figure \ref{fig:Sigma_fit}, we arbitrarily set it to 0.1.
-The fourth is when all the elements up to oxygen have a high enough ionization fraction that there is negligible or no absorption (example in Fig. \ref{fig:example} lower panel).
+For readability, in figure \ref{fig:Sigma_fit}, we arbitrarily set it to 0.1.
+The fourth case is when all the elements up to oxygen have a high enough ionization fraction that there is negligible or no absorption (example in figure \ref{fig:example}, lower panel).
 This regime assumes that lighter elements, including hydrogen and helium, are efficiently ionized.
 Here too, if the metallicity is low ($Z\lesssim 0.1Z_{\odot}$), the ionization state of helium can change the expected absorption state.
-At higher metallicities, the secondary electrons from the ionization of metals heat the matter and the helium is collisionally ionized.
-At lower metallicities, the matter is not sufficiently heated for that, and singly ionized helium can cause significant absorption in the X-ray range, so the ionization state of He must be evaluated separately.
+At higher metallicities, the secondary electrons from the ionization of metals heat the matter, and helium is collisionally ionized.
+At lower metallicities, the matter is not sufficiently heated for that, and singly ionized helium can cause significant absorption in the X-ray range; therefore, the ionization state of Helium must be evaluated separately.

 Our recommendations for applying these results to observations are summarized in Table \ref{tab:W}.